hindsighttt/Trackmania2020-TP-Hack/README.md

 ## Warning

-Offsets and addresses are not up to date
+Offsets and addresses are not up to date in the release tab